glamod/cdm_reader_mapper/AI_POLICY.md

 ## Pull Requests

-Pull Requests descriptions must be drafted by a human and adhere to the template selected on creation.
+- Pull Requests descriptions must be drafted by a human and adhere to the template selected on creation.
-Summaries of changes posted by AI are not accepted in Pull Requests.
+- Summaries of changes posted by AI are not accepted in Pull Requests.
+- AI-generated responses to reviewer comments are not accepted in Pull Requests.

 ## AI Tool Usage